Generating Fair Universal Representations using Adversarial Models: Introduction

 The remainder of our paper is organized as follows.
-We formally defined censored and fair representations in Section \ref{sec:preliminary}.
-In Section \ref{sec:model}, we formalize our CFUR model and highlight the theoretical guarantees of this approach.
-In Section \ref{sec:gmm}, we present theoretical results for datasets modeled as multi-dimensional Gaussian mixtures.
-Finally, we showcase the performance of the CFUR framwork on the GENKI, HAR, UCI Adult, and UTKFace datasets in Section \ref{sec:genkisim}.
-All proofs and algorithms are deferred to appendices in the accompanying supplementary materials.
+We set up the problem and review known measures for fair predictors in Section \ref{sec:preliminary}.
+In Section \ref{sec:model}, we formalize our FUR model, introduce definitions for censored and fair representations, and highlight the theoretical guarantees of this approach.
+In Section \ref{sec:gmm}, we present theoretical results for datasets modeled as multi-dimensional Gaussian mixtures. {Finally, we showcase the performance of the FUR framework on the UCI Adult, UTKFace, GENKI, and HAR datasets in Section \ref{sec:genkisim}.
+Proofs for the key results are in the appendix.
+All proofs that build on prior results in \cite{huang2017context} can be found in an extended version \cite{CFUR-LS}.
+Finally, details of the FUR architecture for all datasets are in the accompanying supplementary material.}